JavaScript Assignment Operators

 In this syntax, JavaScript evaluates the expression b first and assigns the result to the variable a.

-The following example declares the counter variable and initializes its value to zero:
+For example, the following declares the counter variable and initializes its value to zero:

 let counter = 0;Code language: JavaScript (javascript)